ava-labs/Simplex/README.md

 The only requirements for Simplex are:

-1. All nodes participating in consensus must see the reconfiguration event in the same round.
+1. All nodes participating in consensus must apply the reconfiguration event for the same round.
 2. The change must be atomic and not depend on anything but the blockchain (no reliance on external API calls).

 Reconfiguring a Simplex protocol while it totally orders transactions poses several challenges: